 Toxin-mediated staphylococcal diseases include the following:

-The diseases listed below are further discussed elsewhere in THE MANUAL.
+The infections and disorders listed below are further discussed elsewhere in THE MANUAL.

 Staphylococcal skin infections

 Skin infections are the most common form of staphylococcal disease.
 Superficial infections may be diffuse, with vesicular pustules and crusting (impetigo Impetigo and Ecthyma Impetigo is a superficial skin infection with crusting or bullae caused by streptococci, staphylococci, or both.
 Ecthyma is an ulcerative form of impetigo.
 Diagnosis is clinical.
 Treatment is... read more ) or sometimes cellulitis Cellulitis Cellulitis is acute bacterial infection of the skin and subcutaneous tissue most often caused by streptococci or staphylococci.
 Symptoms and signs are pain, warmth, rapidly spreading erythema... read more , or focal with nodular abscesses (furuncles and carbuncles Furuncles and Carbuncles Furuncles (boils) are skin abscesses caused by staphylococcal infection, which involve a hair follicle and surrounding tissue.
 Carbuncles are clusters of furuncles connected subcutaneously,... read more ).
 Deeper cutaneous abscesses are common.
 Severe necrotizing skin infections Necrotizing Soft-Tissue Infection Necrotizing soft-tissue infection is typically caused by a mixture of aerobic and anaerobic organisms that cause necrosis of subcutaneous tissue, usually including the fascia.
 This infection... read more may occur.